Honors Course: ARTS 1304 – Arts History II

 In person Fall

-HIST 1302 – History II: “America and the World in Film/Print”
+HIST 1302 – History II: “US Wars in Film/Print”

 War has played an important role in shaping the history of the United States since 1877.
 This course examines how military actions, broadly construed, affected the destiny of our country.
 We will examine the historical facts and contrast how Hollywood has portrayed these events in cinematic fashion in such classic films as Fort Apache, The Spanish American War, Sgt.
 York, Panzer, Saving Private Ryan, Tora, Tora, Tora, Das Boot, The Forgotten War, and Platoon.
 The objective of the course is to show how military conflict molded America within the broader framework of the our history and how Hollywood ingrained these events in the American public’s imagination.